taylor-lab/neoantigen-dev/README.md

 ## Install

 Clone the repo and install any necessary Python libraries from `requirements.txt`.
-Note that this repo is currently only compatible with Python 3, not Python 2.x:
+This repo is currently compatible with Python 2 and 3.
+To install:

 ```bash
 git clone https://github.com/taylor-lab/neoantigen-dev.git